 year for Graphic Design.
 Kelly’s focus at SETAC Europe is mainly on communication and design initiatives for the annual meetings and other, smaller meetings.

-In her spare time, Kelly enjoys going out with friends, being in the outdoors
+In her spare time, Kelly enjoys going out with friends, being in the outdoors and playing tennis.

 Roel obtained his master’s degrees in Environmental Sanitation (2003) and Environmental and Sustainability Management (2004) at the University of Leuven in Belgium.
 He worked with a consulting firm to support industries (especially SMEs) to